Breast Cancer Symptoms

 Breast Cancer Surgery

-Surgical oncologists perform breast cancer surgery at downtown Chicago and Aurora/Fox Valley.
+Surgical oncologists perform breast cancer surgery at downtown Chicago and Aurora/Fox Valley locations.

-- Mastectomy: Rush offers a variety of types of mastectomy (surgery to remove one or both breasts), including nipple-sparing mastectomy and skin-sparing mastectomy.
+- Mastectomy: Rush offers several types of mastectomy (surgery to remove one or both breasts), including nipple-sparing mastectomy and skin-sparing mastectomy.

 - Lumpectomy: Rush offers lumpectomy surgery to remove a breast tumor and some of the normal tissue around it.